 (Inset Right) Fast-forward fifty-odd years and Alan Trotter's photo shows just how much of the railway infrastructure has vanished over the years.
 The once-busy goods facilities, carriage sidings and engine servicing facilities have all been swept away and replaced by a shopping mall and car park.
 However, despite the road congestion and a draconian parking regime, most visitors to Southport arrive by car no doubt due to the uncomfortable and overcrowded two-coach trains regularly used on the Southport-Manchester route; it forces passengers to remain standing for many journeys in overheated Pacers, Class 150 or 156 and begs the question - 'How does Portillo always get a train almost to himself?'

-(Inset Right) Twelve members of the LMS 'Patriot' Class 4-6-0s were named after Lancashire and North Wales coastal resorts served by the LMS, including No 5944, built at Derby in 1933, and renumbered 5527 in 1934, which was named 'Southport' in 1937.
+(Inset Right-Below) Twelve members of the LMS 'Patriot' Class 4-6-0s were named after Lancashire and North Wales coastal resorts served by the LMS, including No 5944, built at Derby in 1933, and renumbered 5527 in 1934, which was named 'Southport' in 1937.
 Later becoming BR No 45527, the loco spent most of its working life at 8A Edge Hill, the nearest shed to Southport with its allocation of express passenger engines, moving later to Llandudno Junction, Holyhead, Willesden, Carlisle Upperby and Carlisle Kingmoor, where it was withdrawn in December 1964 and cut up at the West of Scotland Shipbreaking Co, Troon in April 1965.
 This surviving nameplate measures 34½" long, and features the coat-of-arms and matching badge depicting the town of Southport The nameplate recently went under the hammer at a Sheffield Railwayana Auction for £24,500.
 (Below) The nameplate is clearly visible in this classic Jim Carter shot of 45527 awaiting its next turn of duty at Patricroft shed.